 The Foreign and Commonwealth Office (FCO) advise against all but essential travel to the provinces of Pattani, Yala, Narathiwat and Songkhla on the Thai-Malaysia border.
-On 10 April 2014 the Australian authorities indicated that extremists may be planning to target westerners in the southern border provinces.
+On 10 April 2014 the Australian authorities indicated that extremists might be planning to target westerners in the southern border provinces.
 See Terrorism

 The FCO advise against all travel to the Preah Vihear (Khaoi Pra Viharn in Thai) temple area and the Ta Krabey/Ta Moan temple area located on the Thai-Cambodian border due to the presence of troops in the area and the risk of outbreaks of fighting.
 See Cambodian border

 Over 800,000 British nationals visit Thailand every year.
 Most visits are trouble-free, but there have been attacks (sometimes violent), particularly on the islands of Samui archipelago.
 Two British nationals were killed on 15 September 2014 on the island of Koh Tao in the Gulf of Thailand.
 See Crime

 On 22 May the military took control of government.
 Martial law is in place and provides an enabling framework for the Royal Thai Army to take action it deems necessary to enforce law and order.
 Before the military coup there were large-scale demonstrations and protests in Bangkok and other cities.
 Some of these were violent.
 You should avoid any protests, political gatherings, demonstrations or marches.